Admin Guide

 Two reports are available:

-Report 1: Tribe Details
+Report 2: Tribe Details

 Shows every individual tally submission, grouped by tribe.
 Each row shows who submitted, what activity, which tier they selected, points earned, and any details.
 You can Edit or Delete individual submissions inline.
+Download or email a CSV of the full report.

 Notifications